-1.3.1 Contents of the 11g Installation Directory
+1.4.1 Contents of the 11g Installation Directory

 The following table provides a few of the important Oracle Data Integrator 11g installation directories and sub-directories.
-Note that the installation folders you see will vary depending on the selected installation type:
+Note that the installation folders you see will vary depending on the components you have installed.